nenadmarkus/gridhopping/javascript/femto/readme.md

 As explained, the `gridhopping` algorithm is used to polygonize implicit functions (or signed distance bounds) of the form `F(x, y, z)=0`.
 Note, however, that `F` has to be [Lipschitz continuous](https://en.wikipedia.org/wiki/Lipschitz_continuity) in order to obtain correct results.

-In MikroFrog, this function is set by the user by writing a small piece of JavaScript code.
+In Femto, this function is set by the user by writing a small piece of JavaScript code.
 For example, the following code defines a sphere with a radius equal to 0.4 centered at the origin:

 ```
 return function (x, y, z) {